nakabonne/ali/README.md

 ali http://host.xz
 ```
 Replace `http://host.xz` with the target you want to issue the requests to.
-Press Enter when the UI appears, then the attack will be launched with default options.
+Press Enter when the UI appears, then the attack will be launched with default options (rate=50, duration=10s).

 ### Options